CBorum/test-assignment-1/test-assignment-2.md

 triangle.go:33::warning: cyclomatic complexity 12 of function triangle() is high (> 10) (gocyclo)
 ```
 #### After refactoring
+Refactoring consisted of moving the if statements out into separate functions.
 No warnings, and output from goclyclo (https://github.com/fzipp/gocyclo):
 ```bash
 7 main isValidTriangle ./triangle.go:51:1